portworx/lcfs/lcfs/README.md

 To unmount lcfs, run:
 ```
-# sudo fusermount -u /mnt
+# sudo fusermount -u /mnt2
 ```

-To display lcfs stats, run lcfs in foreground mode (-d option) and run "cstat 'id' [-c]" from the 'mnt'/lcfs directory.
+To display lcfs stats, run "cstat 'id' [-c]" from the 'mnt'/px-graph directory.
+Create px-graph directory if that does not exist.  'id' is the name of the layer.
+Specifying '.' as id will display stats for all layers.
+If -c is specified, existing stats will be cleared.
+Normally, stats are displayed whenever a layer is deleted/unmounted.

+For recreating the file system, unmount it and zero out the first block (4KB) of the device and remount the device/file.